AlgoNode/algorand-node-running/monitoring/alerting.md

 Name the check, "Transactions in pool over 100"

 Move onto the notification endpoints and add your preferred notification method.

 At the time of writing this is limited to HTTP, Slack or PagerDuty

 Then move onto your notification rules.

 You can set it to run every 5s when status is equal to Crit.
 Then alert to the channel you configured in the previous step

 ### Grafana Alerting

-In the left menu, go to the Alerting section.
+To get started with Alerting within Grafana, go to the alerting section under the main menu.

+#### Contact Point

 We'll configure the contact points first, this is how / where you want to be notified.

 Create a new contact point, in this example we'll use Discord.

 Enter the Discord webhook URL.
 You can obtain this from the channel settings menu of a server you manage (integrations, webhooks).

 Setup optional titles / content, and if you want to use the Discord web hook name (I'd recommend this, otherwise it just says "Grafana").